BrennerSpear/ceramic-glaze-model-generators/README.md

 export const alias = 'myNote';
 export const definitionName = 'a note';
 export const description = 'A simple text note';
-export { schemaAlias } from '../schemas/SimpleNote';
+export { alias as schemaAlias } from '../schemas/SimpleNote';
 ```

 To deploy this Definition to the network and write it to `model.json`, you run: